by Texas Homesteader ~

 Then I flipped the fritters and cooked the other side.
 The hot fritters were placed on clean newspaper to drain while I cooked the rest.

-What Size To Make Fried Fritters
+What Size To Make Fried Fritters?

-Smaller Fritters Rolled In Breadcrumbs
+Smaller 1-Tablespoon Fritters

 Anyway, the world is your oyster – Fix ’em the way you like ’em!